 Be Healthy highlights Texans who have created opportunities for improved physical and mental health for older adults.

 Be Connected highlights efforts that have created ways for older adults to engage with their community.

 Be Informed highlights Texans who have created opportunities for older adults to learn about the services available in their community.

 Questions can be emailed to: AgeWellLiveWell@hhsc.state.tx.us.

-NOTE: HHS employees can be nominated if the nomination relates to work done outside the scope of their position as a HHS employee.
+NOTE: HHS employees and their work can be nominated if the nomination relates to work done outside the scope of their position as a HHS employee.